Federica Masolin: Personality and approach

 She dislikes discussing her private life with the media.
 Masolin is fluent in four languages.
-She said she rises early, and arrives at a race track four hours before the television broadcast begins as preparation for 30 hours of broadcast over the course of a meeting.
-Masolin says she feels more relaxed in Formula One than doing football and found there to be less prejudice in the former.
+She said she rises early, and arrives at a race track four hours before the television broadcast begins as preparation for 30 hours of broadcast over the course of a meeting, and an Inter fan.
+Masolin says she felt more relaxed in Formula One than doing football and found there to be less prejudice in the former.